-This past Sunday, the first Sunday of Advent, we sat together with only the faint glow of the Christmas tree lighting the room.
+This past Sunday of Advent, we sat together with only the faint glow of the Christmas tree lighting the room.
 It was time to do our weekly reading and candle-lighting.
 As I began to share the HOPE of Advent that came long ago with Old Testament prophesies, I wondered how much my children (ages 12 and 9) would remember.
 After all, we’d been learning and re-learning the story year after year after year.
 To my delight, they were able to respond to several of my prompts with the knowledge we’d worked so hard to instill.
 And yet, there were details and definitions they couldn’t remember . . . my motivation to continue teaching them about the arrival of their Savior.

 In the midst of all of the decorations and wish lists and seasonal treats, what Christian parents want more than anything is for their children to understand the true meaning of Christmas.
 We use family devotionals and countdown calendars to create a magical and meaningful experience for our kids each year.
 At Minno, we understand the opportunities that the holiday seasons and church calendar provide in creating a rhythm for families to grow in faith.
 This is why we are committed to sharing resources and tools you can use to delight and disciple your kids—every day of the year, but especially during the holidays.